ampproject/amphtml/contributing/build-on-duty.md

 # AMP Build On-Duty

-The AMP build on-duty is responsible for ensuring that the [master build](https://app.circleci.com/pipelines/github/ampproject/amphtml?branch=master) remains green.
+The AMP build on-duty is responsible for ensuring that the [main branch build](https://app.circleci.com/pipelines/github/ampproject/amphtml?branch=main) remains green.
 The AMP build on-duty responsibility rotates between members of the community.

 Make sure you are a member of the [#contributing](https://amphtml.slack.com/messages/C9HRJ1GPN) channel on Slack while you are build on-duty.